-When it comes to the anatomy of a blog, and when blogging requires certain technical solutions, you’ll find typical elements and common scenarios.
+When it comes to the anatomy of a blog and when blogging requires specific technical solutions, you’ll find typical elements and common scenarios.
 You can find these solutions in the form of blog characteristics.
-These attributes define a website of this kind, and they are also useful when users seek a feature that will be useful to them.
+These attributes define a website of this kind, and they are also helpful when users seek a feature that will be useful to them.
 This improves user experiences since it fulfills expectations.
 Having these standards mean better relationships between the audience and the content creator.
 By default, a blog is competitive since it doesn’t have to reinvent the wheel, and the author can focus on creating or curating content.
 I will show some of these parts next:

 What’s the first thing you see when you visit a blog?
 It’s usually the company’s logo or the header.
 It’s above the fold because the header usually has some important notification, photograph, or news story to show to the reader.

 For a business, a logo is more than just an image.
 It’s a foundation for a blogger’s or company’s branding.
 Whether the website is small or big, it sets the stage for communicating what the blog is all about.
 It represents the core offer and is a way of being recognized.

 It’s good for business when you keep your reader inside your page.
 You can make this happen by having related content readily available to your user through related links.
 This is a common characteristic inside blogs.

 You’ll also find that the newest posts will be shown at the top of the blog page.
 This way, the reader can see the freshest information as they browse through your website.
 The number of posts on the first page depends on how the blog is styled.
 Some blogs display only part of a post, while others show the full text.

 Metadata is a set of information that gives data and describes another type of information.
 For example, you’ll find that each post may show the name of the publication’s author, the time and date the post was published, the number of comments inside the post, the post’s category, the link to the permalink page, and other customizable elements.